Jordan Peele Reveals The Movies That Inspired Horror-Thriller ‘Get Out’

 Peele himself has described Rosemary’s Baby as perhaps one of his favorite horror films in his interview with Forbes.

-“When I was younger, it (Rosemary’s Baby) was actually a little too close to home, so it really kind of it freaked me out more than I could appreciate it.
+“When I was younger, it [Rosemary’s Baby] was actually a little too close to home, so it really kind of it freaked me out more than I could appreciate it.
 It’s grown into possibly my favorite horror movie.
-I definitely looked at Rosemary’s Baby and The Stepford Wives as tonal (inspirations) for Get Out, especially because as those movies are developing we reveal more and more about this sort of awful direction it’s heading.”
+I definitely looked at Rosemary’s Baby and The Stepford Wives as tonal [inspirations] for Get Out, especially because as those movies are developing we reveal more and more about this sort of awful direction it’s heading.”

 Night of the Living Dead (1968)

-The lineage between the 1968 horror film Night of the Living Dead and Get Out has always been clearly-drawn for Peele, who, as reported by Variety, described his film as a horror-thriller that explored social fears surrounding race.
+The lineage between the 1968 horror film Night of the Living Dead and Get Out has always been clearly drawn for Peele, who, as reported by Variety, described his film as a horror-thriller that explored social fears surrounding race.

 “Like comedy, horror has an ability to provoke thought and further the conversation on real social issues in a very powerful way.
 Get Out takes on the task of exploring race in America, something that hasn’t really been done within the genre since Night of the Living Dead 47 years ago.
 It’s long overdue.”